Kranium2002/torch-optstate/README.md

 `torch-optstate` solves this by:
 1.  **Reducing Memory Footprint**: Compresses optimizer state by **25% to 75%** with minimal accuracy loss.
 2.  **Drop-in Compatibility**: Works with your existing `torch.optim` optimizers and training loops.
-3.  **CPU Offloading Ready**: Designed to manage state on CPU, freeing up precious GPU memory (future GPU support planned).
+3.  **Optimizer Offloading**: Stores compressed state in CPU RAM and materializes it on GPU VRAM only when needed.
+This effectively gives you "infinite VRAM" for optimizer states.
 4.  **Policy-Driven**: You control the trade-off between precision, speed, and memory.

 ### Benchmark Highlights (CPU)